Featrix/opensource/README.md

 ### Questions?

-Drop us a note at support@featrix.ai
+Drop us a note at hello@featrix.ai